 The work explores ironic notions of meaning in a digital age, human sustainability in its relationship to nature, and the ephemera of a modern world.

 A background as a professional art director and motion designer in TV and advertising has had a strong influence in the work.
 Fascinated by the chaos of media from TV and print to social media, I see a human struggle to make sense of it all in an era of 'fake news'.
 As attention spans shrink in this escalating media 'vortex', I also see a kind of broad symbol of an industrialized world, susceptible to its challenging relationship with nature, and the sustainability of our planet.
-This relationship takes another turn in an era of accelerated tech progress in areas like gene editing, 3D human tissue printers, and mapping the human genome.
-The evolution of our species, even the construction of our DNA, will no longer depend on natural selection itself.
+In an era of accelerated tech progress in areas like gene editing, 3D human tissue printers, and mapping the human genome, the evolution of our species, even the construction of our DNA, will no longer depend on natural selection itself.

 Published - ‘Jellies’ piece in Murze Magazine (UK), ‘Action on Climate Change’ exhibition, April Issue 5, 2019